 - Credit Card Fraud: Any form of fraud that involves using credit cards to purchase items or steal money.
 Sometimes this crime involves making false credit cards, other times it involves stealing and using other people’s credit card numbers.

 - Prescription Fraud: When a doctor writes an unnecessary prescription for a patient (often for cash) or when a person falsifies a prescription.
-In many cases involving prescription fraud performed by an individual seeking access to drugs, a San Diego criminal attorney can negotiate a plea bargain that will result in the defendant going through a drug diversion program rather than being sentenced to incarceration.
+In many cases involving prescription fraud performed by an individual seeking access to drugs, an attorney can negotiate a plea bargain that will result in the defendant going through a drug diversion program rather than being sentenced to incarceration.

 - Mail Fraud: Any type of fraud that involves the use of the mail.